Write Python. Hit run.

 Each example is a real, runnable program.
 Open it, change a number, see what happens.
 That's the whole pitch.

 No account, no download.
-The editor is the homepage.
+The page is the editor and the runtime.

-Syntax highlighting, line numbers, the basics done right.
+Line numbers, syntax highlighting.
+The basics done right.

-Output streams into the terminal pane.
-Errors point to the line.
+The terminal shows the output.
+Errors point to the correct line.

 Send your program to anyone.
 They run it the same way you did.